followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/CollectionWidget/4 Events/selectionChanged.md

 ===========================================================================

 <!--shortDescription-->
-Fires after a collection item is selected or unselected.
+Raised when a collection item is selected or the selection is canceled.
 <!--/shortDescription-->

 <!--fullDescription-->